Gamma-Associates-Ltd/meridian-docs/Chart Model Specification.md

 ## Top level members

 `valueAxis` : [Axis](axis.md)
-> Encapsulates the value axis for the chart.
+> Encapsulates the value axis for the chart

 `secondValueAxis`: [Axis](axis.md)
 > Optional.
 Encapsulates the second value axis for the chart.
-If the chart does not contain a secondary axis this object will not be present.
+If the chart does not contain a secondary axis this object will not be present

 `categoryAxis`: [Axis](axis.md)
-> Encapsulates the category axis for the chart.
+> Encapsulates the category axis for the chart

 `secondCategoryAxis`: [Axis](axis.md)
 > Optional.
 Encapsulates the second category axis for the chart.
-If the chart does not contain a secondary axis this object will not be present.
+If the chart does not contain a secondary axis this object will not be present

 `chartType`: [String](chart-type.md)
-> The primary chart type.
+> The primary chart type

 `dataSheet`: [DataSheet](data-sheet.md)
 > Encapsulates the chart data.

 `legend` : [Legend](legend.md)
 > Optional.
-Formatting for the chart legend.
+Formatting for the chart legend

 `pieStartAngle` : Number
-> The angle in degrees for the first segment of a pie chart.
+> The angle in degrees for the first segment of a pie chart

 `plotAreaFormat` : [ChartFormat](chart-format.md)
 > Formatting for the plot area.

 `seriesGap` : Number
 > The space between two categories in a bar or column chart.
-Value range from 0 to 1.
+Value range from 0 to 1

 `series` : [Series\[\]](series.md)
 > Array.
-Contains formatting for each data series in chart.
+Contains formatting for each data series in chart

 `plotDataPoints` : Boolean
 > Some charts are used to only display a legend.
-In this flag is true, only the legend should be drawn in the chart frame.
+In this flag is true, only the legend should be drawn in the chart frame

 `rangeMarkers` : [PlotMarkerCollection](plot-marker-collection.md)
-> Line markers drawn on the value axis.
+> Line markers drawn on the value axis

 `domainMarkers` : [PlotMarkerCollection](plot-marker-collection.md)
-> Line markers drawn on the category axis.
+> Line markers drawn on the category axis

 `linesAsCurve` : Boolean
 > If true, line charts should be drawn with smooth lines between points